 - mentoring service

 Remember to take advantage of these benefits - they really help make your introduction into treasury a fuller experience and will ensure you make valuable contacts which can impact your career, especially if you’re just starting out!
+When you have successfully completed the award, you will be eligible to use the designatory letters AwardCMF.
+These are the internationally recognised letters that go after your name that recruiters and employers look out for as they show you are a very credible candidate.
 You can find out more about ACT membership here.

 When you are ready to book, you will be asked to create an ACT Learning Academy account if you haven’t already got one.
 You will need to provide your date of birth, full postal address, telephone number and email address.